qownnotes/api/README.md

 ![screenshot](screenshot.png)

-In addition, there also is a [Release RSS Feed](http://api.qownnotes.org/rss/app-releases).
+In addition, there also is a [Release RSS Feed](http://api.qownnotes.org/rss/app-releases) and an implementation of the legacy update checking api.